Businesses / Friday February 6, 2026

-How To Write An Effective Slogan
+How To Write an Effective Slogan (With Types and Examples)

-Still, most often, new business owners either skip writing a slogan or do it in between other tasks.
+Most often, new business owners either skip writing a slogan or do it in between other tasks.
 Naturally, this powerful marketing tool, this beacon of branding, is lost for them.

-What is a Slogan?
+What Is a Slogan?

 Slogans are designed to grab attention by incorporating creative wordplay, humor, and motivational language.
 The point is to resonate with the targeted audience.
 Nike’s “Just Do It” is a great example.
 It completely resonates with the customer’s motivation to accomplish some personal exercise goals.
 L’Oreal’s “Because You’re Worth It” (though admittedly a bit long for a classical Slogan, but more on that later) clings to the customer’s view of self-worth and empowerment.
 Naturally, these phrases become synonymous with the brand, enhancing its identity and reinforcing its promise to customers.